PaulWieland/ratgdo/docs/01_features.md

 * mqtt.topic = "home/garage/MyGarageDoor/command/door"; mqtt.payload = "open"; - opens the door
 * mqtt.topic = "home/garage/MyGarageDoor/command/door"; mqtt.payload = "close"; - closes the door
-* mqtt.topic = "home/garage/MyGarageDoor/set_code_counter"; mqtt.payload = 537; - sets the rolling code counter to 537
-* mqtt.topic = "home/garage/MyGarageDoor/command"; mqtt.payload = "sync" - syncs the current rolling code counter with the garage door.

-<strong>Notice</strong> Older Security + 2.0 garage door openers with a logic board model# starting with 45 will not accept repeated rolling codes.
-You must use a rolling code value greater than the last one used with ratgdo.
-For this reason it is important to take note of the latest rolling code counter (displayed in the serial monitor output) whenever doing a full erase of the esp8266 flash storage.

 #### Statuses
 The following statuses are broadcast over MQTT: